Search by Keyword

 Sometimes, out of adversity comes genius.
 John Lennon’s composition “She Said She Said” is just such an example.
 The initial inspiration for the song came from an irritating experience, sorting out the fragmentary ideas into a cohesive whole was a laborious and exhausting process, a last minute need pushed for the song to hurriedly be recorded, and an angry exchange of words led to the departure of an important group member to leave during the recording process.

 This all sounds like it’s describing a project that was due for failure.
 This however was not the case at all.
-Authors unanimously praise the song, describing it as “a brilliant three-minute pop song,” “commanding emotional weight,” “The Beatles at their acid rock peak” and “the outstanding track on ‘Revolver.’”
+Authors unanimously praise the song, describing it as having “commanding emotional weight,” “The Beatles at their acid rock peak,” “the outstanding track on ‘Revolver,’” and, in John Robertson's book "The Complete Guide To The Music Of The Beatles," "a brilliant three-minute pop song."
 In fact, it’s hard to find a negative word written about this piece of work.
 It may not have been a hit, and it never got much airplay, but once this hidden gem is found, it appears to be respected and cherished as a favorite.

 The Beatles in the backyard by the pool at 7655 Curson Terrace, Benedict Canyon, August 1965